9 AI Search Trends That Will Reshape Algorithms in 2026

 3. Ahrefs: Backlink and Competitive Intelligence Leader

-Priced at $129 per month for the Lite plan, Ahrefs excels in areas where GA4 provides minimal insight, particularly backlink analysis and competitive intelligence crucial for SME growth strategies.
+At $129 per month for the Lite plan, Ahrefs excels where GA4 provides minimal insight, especially in backlink analysis and competitive intelligence crucial to SME growth strategies.

 Distinctive Features: